-Water Hardness: Due to the heavy influence from groundwater, lvins City water supply is considered to be very hard.
+Water Hardness: Due to the heavy influence from groundwater, Ivins City water supply is usually high in water hardness.
 Many customers use treatment devices, such as water softeners, to remove minerals like calcium and magnesium that cause water hardness.
 Many customers with water softeners may find that a setting of 22 grains of hardness per gallon provides the most effective treatment.